khulnasoft/mlcluster/README.md

 Our exception handling concept follows the idea to use standard python classes whenever appropriate.
 Otherwise, we create a library specific error (i.e. exception) class.

 Each created error class inherits from our base class [MlclusterError](./docs/exceptions#mlclusterError) which in turn inherits from Pythons's [Exception](https://docs.python.org/3.6/tutorial/errors.html#user-defined-exceptions) class.
 We aim to be informative as possible with our used exceptions to guide you to a solution to your problem.
-So feel encouraged to provide feedback on misleading or unclear error messages, since we strongly believe that guided errors are essential so that you can stay as lazy as possible.
+So feel encouraged to provide feedback on misleading or unclear error messages, since we strongly believe that guided errors are essential so that you can stay as ml as possible.

 </details>
 </details>